Last modified on February 21st, 2022 at 03:48 am

 Anbox is a popular and open-source emulator that enables Linux users to run Android applications.
 Anbox integrates Android’s key system functions into your existing Linux operating system, making it easier to use.

-You can run it as a separate standalone Android operating system with the help of bootable ISO file.
+You can run it as a separate standalone Android operating system with the help of a bootable ISO file.
 You can find the following features

 - Kernel 4.19, KMS enable